yagasoft/DynamicsCrm-CodeGenerator/README.md

 ## Changes

+#### _v10.1.1 (2020-08-28)_
++ Added: CRM Entity Profile window in the Entity Selection (double-click CRM Entity to open)
++ Added: filtering option in the Entity Selection (if checked, Profile is applied, else only renaming is applied)
++ Added: option to automatically delete unselected Profiles on save
++ Added: button to clear cached data from memory without having to generate or refresh
++ Added: 'cancel' option in the Entity Selection window
++ Added: connections warm-up to improve code generation performance
++ Added: pre-v10 settings migration
++ Changed: the 'red' row indicator in the Entity Selection window to mean that the CRM Entity Profile has some data
++ Fixed: issue with Enable rules in Options window
++ Fixed: alternate key information retrieved regardless of setting
++ Fixed: Generate Global Actions setting having no effect
++ Fixed: issue with pre-v9 settings migration
++ Removed: 'Apply to CRM Entity' option and moved it to Entity Selection window
++ Removed: metadata refresh buttons
++ Removed: redundant and obsolete settings entries
 #### _v9.1.1 (2020-08-25)_
-+ Added: 'cancel' option for the Profiles window
++ Added: 'cancel' option in the Profiles window
++ Added: pre-v9 settings migration
-+ Improved: moved the 'Apply to CRM Entities' option to per-Entity level for more control
++ Improved: moved the 'Apply to CRM Entity' option to be on a per-Entity level for more control
-+ Improved: 'Apply to CRM Entities' filters Attributes and Relations similar to Contracts
++ Improved: 'Apply to CRM Entity' filters Attributes and Relations similar to how Contracts work
 + Improved: refactoring to prepare for XrmToolBox Plugin and improve extensibility
 + Improved: error messages
 + Updated: licence
-+ Removed: pre-v7 settings migration
++ Removed: pre-v7 settings migration (to migrate to v7+, download v8.1.3 below first)
 + Fixed: issue with assembly binding
 + Fixed: issues
 #### _v8.1.3 (2020-08-17)_ [Download](http://blog.yagasoft.com/wp-content/uploads/CrmCodeGenerator.vsix)